openvswitch/ovs/INSTALL.DPDK.md

 1. This step is only needed if using an alternative character device.

-   The new character device filename must be specified on the vswitchd
+   The new character device filename must be specified in the ovsdb:

-   commandline:
+        `./utilities/ovs-vsctl --no-wait set Open_vSwitch . \

-        `./vswitchd/ovs-vswitchd --dpdk --cuse_dev_name my-vhost-net -c 0x1 ...`
+                          other_config:cuse-dev-name=my-vhost-net`

-   Note that the `--cuse_dev_name` argument and associated string must be the first arguments after `--dpdk` and come before the EAL arguments.
    In the example above, the character device to be used will be `/dev/my-vhost-net`.

 2. This step is only needed if reusing the standard character device.
 It will conflict with the kernel vhost character device so the user must first